tristanls/gossipmonger/README.md

     console.log("peer " + peerId + " updated key " + key + " with " + value);
 });

+/* **IMPORTANT**
+ * Typically, one would create a `transport`, start it (call listen())
+ * and then pass it in as `options.transport` in Gossipmonger constructor.
+This
+ * makes the implementation of Gossipmonger less complex and simpler.
+ * For development purposes, Gossipmonger comes with a default transport, so
+ * it's easier to get a feel for it, but because of that, if you don't provide
+ * a `transport`, the default one will be used but **you need to start it**.
+ * The call illustrated below will start the default transport.
+If this isn't done,
+ * you will not receive communications from other gossipmongers. */ gossipmonger.transport.listen(function () {
+    console.log('default transport is listening');
+});

 gossipmonger.gossip(); // start gossiping

 gossipmonger.update('foo', 'bar');